Cyber Center News

 -By Dr. J. Chisholm

-The Valencia CNET Cybersecurity Club presented a “security” workshop on Aug 2, 2023, for the international students accepted into the Cross-Cultural Initiative program held annually.
+The Valencia College CNET Cybersecurity Club presented a “security” workshop on Aug 2, 2023, for the international students accepted into the Cross-Cultural Initiative program held annually.
 This program provides a 2-semester program for international students so they can learn skills to take back to their own country.
 This workshop aimed to educate international students on “How to stay safe - digitally” in the United States.

 Cybersecurity Club Events